lenimbugua/React-Tutorial/README.md

 # React-Tutorial
-Learning React by building the app in their tutorial
+Learning React by building the app in the tutorial